RE: Painfull Looking Sudden Cherry Like bulldog Eye

 The chances for failure are much higher with the tacking technique, especially with bulldogs and French bulldogs (Brachycephalic)

-A short-term post-op swell (edema) is likely; anti-inflammatory ophthalmic ointment might help.
+A short-term post-op swelling (edema) is likely; anti-inflammatory ophthalmic ointment might help.

 Bulldog Cherry Eye Dr. Kraemer’s SURGICAL REPAIR METHOD: